 Yes, technical assistance is available through the Regional Economic Development Councils and through the OPRHP Regional Grant Administrators (RGA).
-If you have any questions about your application, please contact the RGA for your county available at https://parks.ny.gov/grants/contact.aspx.
-Go to our website https://parks.ny.gov/grants/consolidated-funding-app.aspx for more information on the CFA, including pre-application informational webinars, and forms and resources available to help you submit a more competitive application.
+If you have any questions about your application, please contact the RGA for your county available at https://parks.ny.gov/grants/environmental-protection-fund.aspx.
+The website has more information on the EPF, including pre-application informational webinars, and forms and resources available to help you submit a more competitive application.